-Are you finding that some of your regular writing gigs are drying up?
-Or, editors are not taking your stories as often as they used to want them?
+Are some of your regular writing gigs are drying up?

-Are you feeling burned out about your usual travel topics?
+Have you felt bored or burned out from your usual travel topics?

-Are you looking to earn more from each article that you write, but you don’t know how to do this?
+Do you want to earn more from each article that you write?

 1. It multiplies the chances of getting your work published and onto the magazine racks.

-By writing in more than one genre, you will multiply your chances of getting published.
-More magazines will be available to you as you broaden your approach into other writing genres.
-You lift the limitation present with only one genre.
+By writing in several genres, you’ll multiply your chances of getting published.
+More magazines will become available to you as you broaden your approach into other writing genres.

 When you write in multiple genres, you have a hedge for tough times.
 You can grow your list of magazine leads to include your new writing genres.
 If one genre is slowing down, another one might be picking up.